Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 131D3: based on D1
 - 131E4: was thick and craggy
 - 131F3: too thick
+- 131F4: with elusive self-intersection, decided to remake
 - 131FE: after other strips like 13EFC
 - 131FF: same
 - 13214: too thick